 I. PURPOSE AND SCOPE

 Education is a priority at the University of Houston and an educated workforce is one of the university's most valuable assets.
 The University of Houston Staff Council researched and proposed a program to provide staff access and support to pursue higher education at the university.
-With the encouragement of the President of the university, the Offices of the Senior Vice President for Academic Affairs and Provost and the Vice President for Administration and Finance secured funding to institute the Staff Tuition Scholarship Program.
+With the encouragement of the President of the university, the Offices of the Senior Vice President for Academic Affairs and Provost, and the Senior Vice President for Administration and Finance secured funding to institute the Staff Tuition Scholarship Program.

 The Staff Tuition Scholarship Program is designed to support and encourage employee development through formal education, with a priority on the attainment of baccalaureate degrees and beyond at the University of Houston.

 Time off under this Staff Tuition Scholarship Program is part of the College Program release time, which is outlined under MAPP 02.06.01, Section V. Unlike the College Program release time, the Staff Tuition Scholarship Program is only for courses taken at the University of Houston.